mumoshu/prenv/scripts/README.md

 We use the following conditions in the tests:

 - `prenv-apps` is the namespace where the ArgoCD applications for prenvs are created.
-- `prenv` is the namespace where the prenv components (sqs-forwarder, outgoing-webhook) are deployed.
+- `prenv-system` is the namespace where the prenv components (sqs-forwarder, outgoing-webhook) are deployed.

 We don't currently care about: